LukaLime/HerCalendar/README.md

 	5. When editing, the cycle length can not be changed and is set to 28
 	6. Set up a Login account authorization for cycle tracker
 	7. Each user has there own account with there own cycle tracker
+	8. Add Admin account, and User account options
+	9. Each user should have there own account with there own cycle tracker